pimotte/nomic/README.md

 to their score as a result of which specific point-awardable conditions.

-**343** *A Tattoo on the tongue*
+**353** *A Tattoo on the tongue*

-If a PR that outlines a rule-change includes at least one quote from a book, movie, TV-show, or person with a source-annotation in the original Pull Request message the proposer will receive 0.1 point when the PR is merged into the master branch of pimotte/nomic.
+The presence of at least one quote from a book, movie, TV-show, or person with a source-annotation in an unedited comment by the initiator of a PR is a point-awardable condition on said PR, for 0.1 points.

 Players are encouraged to present a quote that matches the contents of the pull request that has not been used before in another Pull Request.